 So I’ll get to the point.

-At its most basic, a point of sale is the point where the transaction is processed.
-Typically, your product inventory is programmed in your POS so you can select or scan the products your customer is buying.
-Your point of sale will tell you the total owed, including a breakdown of the numbers (like taxes), you’ll select a payment method, and once your customer has paid, you can close the sale in your POS.
-A smart POS, which most are in 2020, will know to adjust the inventory accordingly after every purchase, and will add the information (like revenue, taxes, etc) to your POS reports.
+At its most basic, a POS system is where the transaction is processed.
+Typically, your product inventory is programmed into your POS system so you can select or scan the products your customer is buying.
+The POS system calculates the total owed, including taxes, processes the payment, and once paid, closes the sale.
+Modern POS systems adjust the inventory accordingly and add information like revenue and taxes to your POS reports.

 Pretty basic, right?
-Anyone who’s worked in any kind of retail or service will have experience with a POS, even if you didn’t know it was called a point of sale.
+Anyone who has worked in the retail or service industries has likely used a POS system, even if they didn’t know it was called that.

 So, a Point of Sale can be understood by breaking it down to its basic parts and features.

-For example, the register.
-The register is where your process your transactions.
-It’s where you scan or select your shop’s product and select the payment method and complete the sale and all that basic stuff.
+The register is where you process transactions.
+It’s where you scan or select products, choose the payment method, and complete the sale.

 A POS can also provide all kinds of shop management tools and features that help run your business.